catppuccin/glamour/README.md

 > How to use it in said app?

-Follow the desired program's docs to use this theme.
+Follow the desired program's docs to use this theme within the program.

 ## TODO